-This Offering is not underwritten and is subject to receipt by the Issuer of subscriptions for 6,650,000 Shares.
+This Offering is not underwritten and is subject to receipt by the Issuer of a minimum subscription of 4,000,000 Shares for total gross proceeds to the Corporation of \$1,000,000.
+A maximum of 5,000,000 Shares may be subscribed for under this Offering for total gross proceeds to the Corporation of \$1,250,000.
 All funds received from subscriptions for Shares will be held by the Agent pursuant to the terms of the Agency Agreement between the Issuer and the Agent.
-In the event that subscriptions and subscription funds for 6,650,000 Shares are not raised within 90 days of the issuance of a receipt for the final Prospectus or, if an amendment to the final Prospectus has been filed and a receipt has been issued for such amendment, within 90 days of the issuance of a receipt for an amendment to the final Prospectus and, in any event, not later than 180 days after the issuance of a receipt for the final Prospectus, all subscription monies will be returned to purchasers without interest or deduction.
+In the event that subscriptions and subscription funds for 4,000,000 Shares are not raised within 90 days of the issuance of a receipt for this Prospectus or, if a further amendment to this Prospectus has been filed and a receipt has been issued for such amendment, within 90 days of the issuance of a receipt for an amendment to the Prospectus and, in any event, not later than 180 days after the issuance of a receipt for the Final Prospectus dated October 14, 2021 (the "Final Prospectus"), all subscription monies will be returned to purchasers without interest or deduction.